Disability insurance with collective health claims: A mean-field approach: Outlook

 \section{Outlook}

-Throughout, we have made the assumption that the group of insured is closed -- that is, members do not leave and new members do not join.
-This is not realistic for the application we have in mind, where group members constitute employees and the group a specific employer.
-To capture such policyholder behavior and sampling effects, one can expand the state-space to encompass group entries and exits.
-This poses no added difficulty for the mean-field theory or for likelihood-based estimation, except that one may have to adjust $\nu$ to the situation at hand.
-Such adjustments, and other alternative choices of $\nu$, constitute an interesting avenue for future work.
-Having expanded the state-space, the prospective reserve will in general depend on the entry and exit rates through the average $v$, since entries and exits may affect the overall group composition.
-By pricing under the assumption that the entry and exit rates are zero, one first and foremost makes the case that historical data are representative for future developments.
+{ In Subsection~\ref{sec:lapse}, we gave a practical perspective on how to account for lapse risk.
+The idea was to make plausible that the methods developed in this paper for closed groups may also be adapted to the situation where members leave and new members join.
+From a more theoretical perspective, to capture such policyholder behavior and sampling effects, one can expand the state-space to encompass group entries and exits.
+In principle, this is not at odds with the mean-field theory or the likelihood-based estimation, except that one -- as illustrated in Subsection~\ref{sec:lapse} -- may have to adjust $\nu^n$ and $v$ to the situation at hand.
+The detailed mathematical and statistical analysis of such adjustments, including alternative choices of $\nu^n$, constitute an interesting avenue for future work.}